nickretallack/todo/readme.txt

     - another kind of filtering is time of day.  add this later

-    extra features:

-    - see 'neglected' item list - unfinished tasks that haven't been touched in a while
-    - implement profiles (work, personal, etc) by switching databases
-    - recognize urls like rmilk does, but include the domain with a ...
-    - somehow detect loops...
-    - after going through a filters step, you can save/update/merge it as a perspective
-    - pluggable storage backends again (gears, localStorage, cookies, memory)
+    - test in other browsers:
+    	- punch in the radio button in the main list when you click an autocomplete item

     - print out pretty todo lists
+    - 'neglected' item list - unfinished tasks that haven't been touched in a while
+    - recognize urls like rmilk does, but include the domain in the text with a ...
+    - detect looping prerequisites
+    - include a tree view

+    - after going through a filters step, you can save/update/merge it as a perspective, to conveniently view later
     - make some tasks public so other people can vote on them
-    - put search in a background worker when it gets too slow
-    - more tests for everything
-    - segregate functions that make use of the dom from those that don't
-    - include a tree view
     - add a "convince yourself" field
-    - write a function that recreates the table
-    - eventually make it compatible with

-    - test in other browsers:
-    	- punch in the radio button in the main list when you click an autocomplete item
+    - put search in a background worker if it gets too slow
+    - pluggable storage backends (gears, localStorage, cookies, memory)